Ben Kantarovski: Newcastle Jets

 Kantarovski was signed to a four-year contract by the Newcastle Jets in January 2008 while attending Lambton High School at only 15 years of age, making him the youngest player in A-League history to sign a full-time A-League contract, and one of the youngest players in world football to do so.
 He made his A-League debut in Round 1 of the 2008–09 season against the Central Coast Mariners playing as a defender.
 He was only 16 years and 208 days old making him at the time, the youngest player in A-League history.
 Kantarovski has since played in many different positions for the Newcastle Jets, including all positions across the defence, and all positions across the midfield, most commonly his preferred holding midfielder role.
 Kantarovski was named the Newcastle Jets Player of the Season in his debut year, despite only playing a handful of games.

-Kantarovski has already attracted the interest of one of the powerhouses of German, European and world football, Bayern Munich.
+Kantarovski attracted the interest of one of the powerhouses of German powerhouse Bayern Munich.
 Kantarovski spent a week trialling with the Bundesliga club in April, 2009.
 At the conclusion of this trial, it appeared Bayern's interest in Kantarovski only grew, making it increasingly likely that Kantarovski would depart the A-League for Bayern once he reached the age of 18, FIFA's minimum age for a football player to play for a foreign club.
 After turning 18, Kantarovski opted to turn down an offer to join Bayern Munich's youth system.
 He did so after receiving the Kimon Taliadoros scholarship for his educational achievements.

 On 12 November 2010, Kantarovski signed a 3-year contract extension keeping him at the Jets until the end of the 2013.
 He scored his first goal for the club with a header against Brisbane Roar in a 1–1 at EnergyAustralia Stadium on 17 November 2010.

-Although contracted until June 2022, Kantarovski has not featured for the Jets in the A-league since the 2019/2020 season due to ongoing injury.
-During this extended injury period, Kantarovski has been studying a Bachelor of Psychology at Newcastle University.
+Although Kantarovski was contracted at the Jets undtil June 2022, Kantarovski did not feature for the Jets in the A-league after the 2019/2020 season due to ongoing injury.
+During this extended injury period, Kantarovski studied a Bachelor of Psychology at Newcastle University.